r-costa/sbml2hyb/README.md

 sbml2hyb is an easy-to-use stand-alone Python application

 ## Installation:
-Can be easily installed using the executable file and double click.
+Can be easily installed using the executable file (.exe) and double-click.

 ## Developed at:
 - NOVA School of Science and Technology, Universidade NOVA de Lisboa (since 2021)